 In-detail controlling

 Controlling risks can be done in great detail.
-When control measures are more generic to an object, actions can be created to plan specific tasks.
+When Control Measures are more generic to an Object, actions can be created to plan specific tasks.
 This approach also provides a good opportunity to link actions to a project planning tool or a detailed planning report from Relatics.

 The model pattern can be simplified based on the project’s needs.
 For example, if detailed control measures and actions are not required, actions can be omitted, and control measures can serve as the central element for managing the risk.
 It may also be worth considering moving the deadline from the actions to the control measures.